MathiasM-de/personal-website/content/home/experience.md

   location = "Munich"
   date_start = "2007-01-01"
   date_end = "2012-04-30"
-  description = """Managing E-Mail Migration Project inside joint venture program, centralize more that 50k mailboxes.
-Consolidation and Process improvent of post migration actions."""
+  description = """Manage an email migration project within a joint venture program to centralize more than 50,000 mailboxes.
+Further consolidation and improvement of processes and system after migration."""

 +++